rogelsjcorral/SAFE-Intent-Framework/README.md

 Pull Requests.

 ## Repository Contents (WIP)
-- SAFE_RFC.tex  LaTeX source
+- SAFE_RFC.pdf  Compiled draft (recommended starting point)
-- SAFE_RFC.pdf  Compiled PDF
+- SAFE_RFC.tex  LaTeX source (to be added once references are finalized)

 ## Build
 If you want to build the PDF locally: